-With persistence, skunks can really make it over a 6-foot tall fence.
+With persistence, skunks can make it over a 6-foot tall fence.
 But some species do not try if the barrier is taller than 18 inches.
-Skunks are not able to jump so in order to climb a fence they need to make use of their snout and their claws only which is a lot of work and effort for them.
+This is because skunks cannot jump, so they only need to use their snout and claws to climb a fence, which is a lot of work and effort.

 They can use any structure or object near your fence to use as a bridge to get over.
 Spotted skunks can also climb trees and walk across a tree branch that reaches over your property.

-Eastern spotted skunks can be found all over the estern United States, Canada, and Mexico.
-They are a rare breed and there are also reports that their population is gradually decreasing in numbers.
+Eastern spotted skunks can be found throughout the eastern United States, Canada, and Mexico.
+They are a rare breed, and there are also reports that their population is gradually decreasing.
 Efforts are being made to preserve their species.

-Out of all the skunk species, the spotted skunks are the ones most skilled in climbing.
-They are smaller and lighter, which means they can carry their weight easier and are able to move faster.
+Out of all the skunk species, the spotted skunks are the most skilled in climbing.
+This is because they are smaller and lighter, which means they can carry their weight easier and can move faster.
 They also have pads underneath their feet that help in their grip while climbing.

 Digging under a fence

 Striped skunks are plentiful in most parts of North America.
-Their bodies are bulky and they have long nails to help them with their digging.
+Their bodies are bulky, and they have long nails to help them dig.

 Their legs are short but strong.
-Pair that with their long nails and they are able to dig depths of up to 2 feet below the ground.
+Pair that with their long nails, and they can dig depths up to 2 feet below the ground.